tinaavbelj/store/README.md

 # Store
 Frontend for a web store implemented in Angular 4.
-Supports removing and adding items to the store and cart.
+Supports removing and adding items to the store and cart and searching through items.

 ## Installation
 ```sh